Seconb/Roblox-Colorbot/README.md

 - Do not contact me on Discord with your troubles.
 Only use the "Issues" tab in this GitHub.
 I will not take any longer than maybe a few minutes to attempt to help you, and that is final.

+- If the installer fails at firstinstall.bat, open "Services" and make sure you can Start Background Intelligence Transfer Service.
+(If it isn't there or is disabled, then you may have a modified/"optimized" version of Windows and will have to solve this.)

 - Aim shaky?
 Lower your speed

 - Crashing?
 Screen record your screen and include the program's GUI.
 Send the error to the "Issues" tab in a new issue on this GitHub page.